How to Crochet the First Row After the Foundation Chain - Tutorial Seven

 Don’t forget to subscribe to my YouTube channel to get instant updates on new videos.

-There are three different options to choose from when starting your first row.
+There are three different options to choose from when starting your first row after the chain.
 If you notice each chain has three loops.
 The top loop, bottom loop and back loop, see the photos below.

 Save for Later